TurkeyMcMac/2nd-duck/README.md

 `duck -h` Show help information.

+`duck -p` Get the location where the duck's phrases are stored.

 `duck -r <wait>` Have the duck say something random, `wait`ing a certain amount of time between saying each character.